svandisproject/technical-whitepaper/TechnicalRoadmap.md

 * Svandis offers a news feed for opinion based information through the use of the content extractor and worker.
 Svandis offers a database of factual cryptocurrency information through crowdsourced data.
 Users are incentivized to submit factual information about token offerings and active tokens for example.

 ### Svandis Helpdesk
-* Established the Svandis helpdesk to gain users feedback, offer technical support with beta and demo, and offer information on the Svandis upcoming token sale.
+* Established the Svandis helpdesk to gain users feedback, offering technical support with the demo, and offer information on the Svandis upcoming token sale.

 ### Customizable Interface
 * Steps were taken to make the frontend more customizable in appearance for the end user.
 The UI was significantly improved with new features and settings.